nmsdataskills/guides/python-best-practices-2.md

 <hr>
 Okay, so we just discussed some useful information you can include in your repository.

-For the rest of the talk, we'll be talking about best practices that you can apply in managing your project as it grows.
+Now: what best practices can we apply to managing a growing project?

 We'll come back to this question, so keep it in mind.